RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/4-Workflow/4-Workflow.md

 If you have received a task created by the **Rapid System**, this is because a **Workflow Process** has been triggered, and this has created a user task for you to complete.

 :::info[Caution]
-**Workflow** is a complex application that is not suitable for users who are not Keypers, or System Administrators, or haven't received permission to create automated systems for their organisations.
+**Workflow** is a complex application is only suitable for Keypers, System Administrators, users who have received permission to create automated systems for their organisations.

 This is because, by its nature, **Workflow** is designed to run behind-the-scenes: updating data, creating tasks and items, and sometimes even deleting data.
 As a result, it can cause data loss or corruption if not handled properly.

+You can learn about [how to use **Workflow** via the **Keyper Manual**](</docs/Rapid/4-Keyper Manual/3-Workflow/1-overview/1-overview.md>).
 :::